cocasema/micro-ROS-doc/README.md

 # Overview

-[micro-ROS](https://microros.github.io/micro-ROS/) is a project that aims to puts ROS2 onto microcontrollers, making them first-class participants of the ROS 2 environment.
+[micro-ROS](https://microros.github.io/micro-ROS/) is a project that aims to put ROS2 into microcontrollers, making them first-class participants of the ROS 2 environment.
-This documentation is meant to help a developer to use micro-ROS.
+This documentation is a guide for the developer on the use micro-ROS.
-It will describe all the functionalities of the different packages that make it up.
+It will describe all the functionalities of the different packages that micro-ROS is build on.

 1. [Installation](Installation/README.md)
 1. [Quick start](Quick_start/README.md)